-The Klein Bottle
+About The Klein Bottle

-History: First described by German Mathematician Felix Klein circa 1882. (source: Wikipedia) Wikipedia describes the Klein Bottle as an example of a non-orientable surface.
+Meanwhile here is fragment of its history: The Klein Bottle was first described by German Mathematician Felix Klein circa 1882. (source: Wikipedia) Wikipedia describes the Klein Bottle as an example of a non-orientable surface.
 A two-dimensional manifold against which a system for determining a normal vector cannot be consistently defined.
 Informally, it is a one-sided surface which, if traveled upon, could be followed back to the point of origin while flipping the traveler upside down. ...

-CAD program: Rhino Ver.
+Drawn in Rhino Ver.
 5

 Above: Cad model of the subject in shaded view.
 Software: Rhino 3D V5